The DESIS Lab at Emily Carr University of Art + Design supports research that advances design for social innovation towards sustainability.

 Today, the network’s most ambitious goal should be therefore to foster and support the new wave of eco-social innovation.
 And in doing so, to collaboratively build platforms for teaching and research necessary to guide and strengthen the transition towards a more resilient, diverse and non-anthropocentric sustainable world.

 Finally, this statement is meant to mark and deepen our commitment to a politics of design based on care and solidarity in order to advance equity, inclusion and social justice goals.
 We plan to continue to do so through the courses we teach, the research topics we take on, the projects we create and the voices we include and elevate.

 Emily Carr Design, with its strong focus on sustainability, design research, participatory methods and contextually grounded design, was an ideal candidate for a DESIS lab.
 We joined DESIS in 2012 and are currently the only DESIS lab in Canada.

-The DESIS (Design of Social Innovation for Sustainability) scholar is named annually.
+The DESIS Scholar is named annually.
 This Scholar is a graduate student who develops research in line with the theories and objectives of the DESIS Lab at Emily Carr University, and plays a supportive role in DESIS lab events throughout the academic year.
 The DESIS Scholar has direct access to DESIS Lab faculty and resources.